Nuggets vs. Suns Injury Report Today - May 1

 Nuggets Season Insights

-- The Nuggets have seen a downturn in scoring lately, racking up 113.7 points per game in their last 10 outings, 2.1 points fewer than the 115.8 they've scored this year.
+- The Nuggets have seen a downturn in scoring recently, racking up 113.7 points per game in their last 10 contests, 2.1 points fewer than the 115.8 they've scored this year.

 Suns Season Insights

-- The Suns' 112.1 points per 100 possessions on offense rank 17th in the NBA, and the 110.1 points they allow per 100 possessions rank seventh in the league.
+- The Suns' 112.1 points per 100 possessions on offense rank 17th in the NBA, and the 110.1 points they concede per 100 possessions rank seventh in the league.

 Nuggets vs. Suns Betting Info